Shuh3b/MvxExpandableRecyclerViewSample/README.md

 # Android MvxExpandableRecyclerView

 This is an unofficial package that contains an expandable AndroidX RecyclerView supported for MvvmCross.
 This view allows us to bind a collection of items (objects, ViewModels, etc) to the `ItemsSource` property.
 It works similarly to a RecyclerView.
 However, this comes with out-of-the-box functionality such as grouping items with collapsible/expandable headers.
-Additional functionality can be implemented such as dragging items up and down and swiping them by attaching the provided `ItemTouchHelperCallback` to the RecyclerView.
+Additional functionality can be implemented such as dragging items up and down and swiping them by binding a `boolean` property to `EnableDrag` and `EnableSwipe` respectively.

 All original functionality of `MvxRecyclerView` is also available and it is highly encouraged that you read the [documentation](https://www.mvvmcross.com/documentation/platform/android/android-recyclerview) before proceeding.